beaton/directory/README.md

 # The FINDER service

+This is an Alexa Service that calls Google Calendar API to get a person's current event (meeting).

 The Finder service is an Alexa Web Service built with Spring Boot that handles a variety of requests from an Alexa device through customer handlers.
 The HandlerSpeechlet class extends the Amazon Alexa SDK SpeechletV2 following a factory pattern to instantiate and respond to the request through the appropriate handler:

 1. AMAZON.CancelIntent - maps to the AmazonCancelIntentHandler class